Thierry-Dumont/RKkit/README.md

 * __First__, you must define a Runge--Kutta method.
-To do this you must write a (simple) python _class_: have a look at _formulas.py_ in methods/ to undestand what to do.
+To do this you must write a (simple) python _class_: have a look at _formulas.py_ in RKkit/ to better undestand what to do.

 	The class must derive from the "RungeKutta" class and  include a constructor.